Great photos are the key to selling products online.

 The second editing program is Photoshop.
 It’s the most popular software for product photography.

 8. Isolate The Subject

 It’s challenging to get a pure white background without overexposing your subject.
-The easy solution is to focus on the correct exposure of the product.
+The easy solution is to focus on the correct

 But even if your subject is properly exposed, you still have to deal with the greyish background.
 So how do you solve this issue?
 The answer is to isolate the subject in Photoshop.

 There are plenty of methods to ‘cut out’ your product from the rest of the image.
 But the easiest one is by using the Object Selection tool.
 Drag your mouse until your subject is inside the box.
 Once you let go, Photoshop automatically selects it for you.